Validation Lists

 Database Diagram of Sample 02 - Advanced Features

-It's a good idea, in most cases, to suggest value lists of accounts, items, and companies for editing fields like account_id, item_id, and company_id instead of integer foreign key values.
+In most cases, it's beneficial to use value lists for accounts, items, and companies when editing fields like account_id, item_id, and company_id, rather than using integer foreign key values.

-We use the "validation list" term that comes from Microsoft Excel.
+We refer to these as "validation lists," a term borrowed from Microsoft Excel.

-You can configure such validation lists using the ValidationList event type in the xls.handlers table.
+You can configure validation lists using the ValidationList event type in the xls.handlers table.

 IDTABLE_SCHEMATABLE_NAMECOLUMN_NAMEEVENT_NAMEHANDLER_SCHEMAHANDLER_NAMEHANDLER_TYPEHANDLER_CODE